zhanyang01/tp/docs/UserGuide.md

 - `toggleMode` will display the mode that Insurahub will be in when it is next opened.
 If it is lightmode, it will be changed to dark mode and vice versa

-### filter policy using policy description `filterpolicydescription`
+### Filter policy using policy description `filterpolicydescription`

-Filter policies using policy description, it is case sensative, hence if client have `Cancer Plan` typing `CANCER PLAN` will not work.<br> Typing non string characters will not return an error, however it might be an issue as it is unlikely that policy description contains non string characters. <br>
+- Filter policies using policy description, it is case sensative, hence if client have `Cancer Plan` typing `CANCER PLAN` will not work.
+- Typing non string characters will not return an error, however it might be an issue as it is unlikely that policy description contains non string characters.
-If policy description is 123 and you filter 123, it will return the policy.
+- If policy description is 123 and you filter 123, it will return the policy.

 Format: `filterpolicydescription POLICYDESCRIPTION`